-- 3.8.3 Limited Non Pro Boxing open to approved Non Pro riders who have not earned more than \$1,000 in lifetime earnings and who comply with all Non Pro eligibility rules, with the exception of the section 2.4 ownership rules.
+3.8.3 Limited Non Pro Boxing - open to approved Non Pro riders who are not in the top 175 Non Pro Boxing rider listing based on lifetime money won in the past three years at any NRCHA approved events excluding youth money and who have not earned more than \$5,000 in lifetime earnings, excluding youth money and who comply with all Non Pro eligibility rules, with the exception of the section 2.4 ownership rules.
 (See Non Pro eligibility rules.)
 For purposes of determining eligibility for this class, all Non Pro Boxing earnings shall be computed at zero as of January 1, 2002.
 This class may run concurrent with Non Pro Boxing or the Intermediate Non Pro Boxing.
 There is no fall back Provision in this class.
 The responsibility for eligibility lies with the competitor.
-If an individual feels a competitor is not eligible for a class, the burden of proof lies with the person who protests. - 3.8.4 Youth Boxing open to riders 18 years of age and under as of November 16th of the current show year.
+If an individual feels a competitor is not eligible for a class, the burden of proof lies with the person who protests.

+3.8.4 Youth Boxing - open to riders 18 years of age and under as of November 16th of the current show year.
 Riders cannot have earned more than \$750 in fence work classes at any judged classes or events with the exception of horse sales.
 A rider will be ineligible upon reaching the earnings threshold at the end of the current show year in any combination of officially published NRCHA earnings and/or earnings from any other association.
 Show management may bar youth from exhibiting a stallion in youth classes.
 Youth Boxing classes may not run concurrently with any other classes.
-If a youth attends a show and the horse shows only in the youth classes, stalls will be available at half price at the NRCHA Stallion Stakes, NRCHA Derby, NRCHA Hackamore Classic and NRCHA Snaffle Bit Futurity. - 3.8.4.1 Youth Boxing 13 & Under open to riders 13 years of age and under as of November 16th of the current show year.
-This cannot be run as \underline{a} standalone class; riders must be entered in the Youth Boxing.
+If a youth attends a show and the horse shows only in the youth classes, stalls will be available at half price at the NRCHA Stallion Stakes, NRCHA Derby, NRCHA Hackamore Classic and NRCHA Snaffle Bit Futurity®.

+3.8.4.1 Youth Boxing 13 & Under - open to riders 13 years of age and under as of November 16th of the current show year.
+This cannot be run as a standalone class; riders must be entered in the Youth Boxing.
 There will be no World Show eligibility, but these classes will be offered at the World Show for those that qualify.